+The company, Belgian Volition, which develops kits for detecting cancers from a drop of blood, has just finished setting up its laboratories at Créalys Science Park in Isnes (Gembloux).
 The company, which has existed for seven years, will be testing its products for the first time in a national colorectal cancer screening campaign in Denmark in 2018.

 The particularity of this detection system using drops of blood, is to be able to spot the cancer very early in the patient.
 “Colorectal cancer is a quickly-spreading cancer and thanks to the kit we have put in place, we can increase the life expectancy of patients”, said Belgian Volition’s general manager, Gaëtan Michel.